-- (1) Means a person who: (i) Has a disability, as defined in 42 U.S.C.
-423; (ii) Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: (A) Is expected to be of long-continued and indefinite duration; - (B) Substantially impedes his or her ability to live independently, and (C) Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or (iii) Has a developmental disability as defined in 42 U.S.C.

-(2) Does not exclude persons who have the disease of acquired immunodeficiency syndrome or any conditions arising from the etiologic agent for acquired immunodeficiency syndrome;

-- (3) For purposes of qualifying for low-income housing, does not include a person - whose disability is based solely on any drug or alcohol dependence; and (4) Means "individual with handicaps," as defined in 24 C.F.R.
+- 1. Means a person who: - a.
+Has a disability, as defined in 42 U.S.C.
+423; - b.
+Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: - i.
+Is expected to be of long-continued and indefinite duration; - ii.
+Substantially impedes his or her ability to live independently, and - iii.
+Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or - c.
+Has a developmental disability as defined in 42 U.S.C.
+6001. - 2.
+Does not exclude persons who have the disease of acquired immunodeficiency syndrome or any condition arising from the etiologic agent for acquired immunodeficiency syndrome; - 3.
+For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence; and - 4.
+Means "individual with handicaps," as defined in 24 C.F.R.
 8.3, for purposes of reasonable accommodation and program accessibility for persons with disabilities.